 I often meet with people who tell me they don’t want to use an attorney and instead want to use mediation to resolve their case.
-It is important to understand what mediation is and what it isn’t.
+Mediation is fantastic, it puts you in control of what happens to your case.
+However, it is important to understand what mediation is and what it isn’t.

+Do I need an attorney?
 Usually a person going through a divorce or custody case should have an attorney with them to attend mediation.
 Since a mediator cannot offer any legal advice, it is important to know your rights and have an attorney look out for your interests in mediation.